GovReady/govready-q/deployment/rhel/README.md

     cd govready-q

     # Install required software.
 (You probably need to jump out of being the govready-q user for this line, then come back.)
-    sudo yum install graphviz
+    sudo yum install graphviz postgresql pandoc wkhtmltopdf

     # Install prerequisites for cryptography package per https://cryptography.io/en/latest/installation/.
 (You probably need to jump out of being the govready-q user for this line, then come back.)
     sudo yum install gcc libffi-devel python34-devel openssl-devel

     # Install pip packages
-    sudo pip3 install --upgrade pip # need >=9.1 to properly process flattened dependencies with hashes pip3 install --user -r requirements.txt
+    pip3 install --user -r requirements.txt

     # Install other static dependencies.
     ./fetch-vendor-resources.sh

-    # Skipping configuring local/environment.json for the moment to do default install with sqlite
+### Test Q with a Local Database

+Run the final setup commands to initialize a local Sqlite3 database in `local/db.sqlite` to make sure everything is OK so far:

     python3 manage.py migrate
     python3 manage.py load_modules
     python3 manage.py createsuperuser

+And test that the site starts in debug mode at localhost:8000:

+	python3 manage.py runserver

+### Set basic configuration variables

+Create a file named `local/environment.json` (ensure it is not world-readable) that contains site configuration in JSON:

+	{
+	  "debug": false,
+	  "host": "webserver.hostname.com",
+	  "organization-parent-domain": "webserver.hostname.com",
+	  "https": true,
+	  "secret-key": "generate random string using e.g. https://www.miniwebtool.com/django-secret-key-generator/", "static": "/home/govready-q/public_html/static"
+	}

+Because of host header checking, to test the site again using `python3 manage.py runserver` you will need to visit it using `webserver.hostname.com` and not `localhost`.
+(Be sure to replace `webserver.hostname.com` with your hostname.)

-## Setting Up the Database Server
+## Setting Up the Postgres Database Server

+This deployment script uses PostgreSQL but other database servers may be used.

 ### On the database server

+On the database server, install Postgres:

+	yum install postgresql-server postgresql-contrib -y
+	postgresql-setup initdb

-On the database server, set up TLS connections.
-In `/var/lib/pgsql/data/postgresql.conf`, enable TLS by changing the ssl option to
+In `/var/lib/pgsql/data/postgresql.conf`, enable TLS connections by changing the `ssl` option to

     ssl = on